df-5/DiscourseApi.php/README.md

 # DiscourseApi.php

 This is really more of a learning experience -- working on a WordPress site for a friend and needed extensible hooks for Discourse.

 I've only personally tested this on HHVM (5.6.99-hhvm) and PHP 5.6.8+.

 Pull requests and feature additions are welcome, and this will be maintained for a decent amount of time as I've really taken a liking to Discourse and have been using it in a few projects.

+At some point I'm going to namespace everything and separate things by user, group, sso, etc, but this will be on another branch/version to maintain backward compatibility.

 ## Troubleshooting